ktoso/rx-wiki/Filtering-Operators.md

 ## take()

-#### Take *n* elements then unsubscribe from the sequence
+#### Emit only the first _n_ elements from an Observable sequence before completing

 [[images/rx-operators/take.png]]

-You can choose to pay attention only to the first *n* values emitted by a Observable by calling its `take(n)` method.
-That method returns a Observable that will call a subscribing observer’s `onNext` closure a maximum of *n* times before calling `onCompleted`.
+You can choose to pay attention only to the first _n_ values emitted by a Observable by calling its `take(n)` method.
+That method returns a Observable that will call a subscribing observer’s `onNext` closure a maximum of _n_ times before calling `onCompleted`.
 For example,

 ```groovy
 numbers = Observable.toObservable([1, 2, 3, 4, 5, 6, 7, 8, 9]);